Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Should I speak to my doctor before using a SAD light?

-While bright light therapy is safe and helpful for many people, you should always check with your doctor before starting to use a SAD light.
+While bright light therapy is safe and helpful for many people, it is recommended that you check with your doctor before starting to use a SAD light.
 Even if you are pretty convinced you are experiencing Seasonal Affective Disorder or Winter Blues, non-seasonal depression or bipolar disorder, your doctor will want to check for and rule out other conditions that might be causing your symptoms.
-Light therapy is not suitable for everyone, so your doctor will want to discuss this treatment option with you and make sure it’s safe for you to use a SAD light.
-Ideally, your doctor will supervise your light therapy when you first begin, having regular check-ins with you to see how you are doing with it.
-I know from personal experience and speaking with many other people that this is the ideal and not necessarily what happens.
-As with any treatment, pay attention to how you feel yourself, and flag issues with your doctor.

 Who are SAD lights not good for/any watch-outs?